vhavlena/detano/README.md

-# Detection of Network Anomalies
+# Automata-based Detection of Network Anomalies

 To run the tools you need to have installed Python 3 with the following packages
 - bidict